Population Action International

-Population Action International (PAI) is an international, non-governmental organization that uses research and advocacy to improve global access to family planning and reproductive health care.
-Its mission is to "ensure that every person has the right and access to sexual and reproductive health, so that humanity and the natural environment can exist in balance with fewer people living in poverty".
+Population Action International (PAI) is an international, civil society organization that uses research and advocacy to improve global access to family planning and reproductive health care.
+Its mission is to "advance universal access to sexual and reproductive health and rights through advocacy, partnerships and the funding of changemakers".
 PAI's headquarters is in Washington, D.C.

 History

 Population Action International was founded in 1965 as the Population Crisis Committee by William Henry Draper Jr., Lammot du Pont Copeland and Hugh Moore.
 PAI's early successes include playing a role in the establishment of the Office of Population within the U.S. Agency for International Development (USAID), the establishment of the United Nations Population Fund (UNFPA) and raising funds for the International Planned Parenthood Federation (IPPF).

-PAI participated in the 1994 International Conference on Population and Development in Cairo, which called for universal access to a range of population-related programs.
-It has participated in the UN Commission on Population and Development; in 2010, PAI president Suzanne Ehlers was a U.S. delegate to the commission.
+PAI participated in the 1994 International Conference on Population and Development in Cairo.
+It has participated in the UN Commission on Population and Development; in 2010, former PAI president Suzanne Ehlers was a U.S. delegate to the commission.

 Profile

 PAI promotes economic development, health and environmental sustainability through funding for family-planning and sexual and reproductive health services worldwide.
-The organization monitors the impact of U.S. policies and programs overseas, and fosters the development of United States and international policy on population and reproductive health issues.
+The organization monitors the impact of U.S. policies and programs overseas, and fosters the development of United States and international policy on sexual and reproductive health and rights.
 Internationally, PAI provides partner organizations with financial resources and technical assistance.

 PAI's research and analysis focus on key issues in reproductive-health policy: improving access to reproductive health care, funding, and mobilizing political will to support family planning.
-It conducts demographic research on women's empowerment, political and economic stability and governance.
-PAI tracks funding for family planning and reproductive-health services in developing countries, and engages in research examining the impact of population change on the environment and its implications for human security and sustainable economic development.

-PAI's advocacy involves mobilizing political and financial support for family-planning programs and sexual and reproductive health and rights.
-It focuses on highlighting the links between population, family planning, gender equality and global issues such as poverty reduction, human security, climate change, geopolitical conflict and environmental sustainability.
+It has conducted demographic research on women's empowerment, political and economic stability and governance.
+PAI tracks funding for family planning and reproductive-health services in global majority countries.
+PAI's advocacy involves mobilizing political and financial support for family planning programs and sexual and reproductive health and rights.

-In the United States, PAI works with domestic policymakers to strengthen U.S. reproductive-health policies and funding for programs that mitigate poverty and rapid population growth.
+In the United States, PAI works with domestic policymakers to strengthen U.S. reproductive-health policies and funding for programs.

-It monitors the United Nations, the World Bank and other multilateral organizations to assess progress achieved on the development and implementation of international population and reproductive-health policies.